The Synovium, Synovitis, Inflammation, and Joint Pain

 Synovitis and Cartilage Destruction in Rheumatoid Arthritis

 Like rheumatoid arthritis, lupus (systemic lupus erythematosus, or SLE) is an autoimmune problem.
 The body attacks healthy body tissue, such as the synovium.
-However, although lupus can be a serious condition and can cause problems in several parts of the body, the swelling in the joints and joint damage are generally less severe than in rheumatoid arthritis.
+Although lupus can be a serious condition and can cause problems in several parts of the body, the swelling in a joint and the joint damage are generally less severe than in rheumatoid arthritis.

 Men generally have a higher uric acid level and are more likely to develop gout than women.
 After menopause, however, a woman's uric acid level begins to rise and she becomes more susceptible to developing gout.